neagix/linux/README.md

 Currently not tested on GameCube.

+### vWii

+Currently not tested on virtual Wii.

 ## Default credentials

-The SD image and rootfs have `root:root` credentials; `ttyUSB0` is enabled as serial console and login terminal, but only the PL2303 driver is included in the kernel.
+The SD image and rootfs have `root:root` credentials.

+If you prefer to login via USB serial console, edit the last line of `/etc/inittab` in order to use `ttyUSB0` as a login terminal; you might need to recompile the kernel with your serial-over-USB driver as only the PL2303 driver is included.

 ## History